databrary/design/ridir-16/narrative.md

 #### Broader Impacts

-The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, more findable, accessible, interoperable, and reusable (11).
+The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, richer by integrating a previously unavailable source of valuable and sharable data.
 The project will have impacts across the behavioral, social, biological, and educational sciences that collect video data.
 The enhancements expand opportunities for scientists at institutions with limited research resources to participate in scientific discourse about human behavior by building on the expensive-to-collect data gathered by others.
 Because many institutions with limited resources resources serve students from underrepresented groups, the proposal will expand research opportunities for them as well.